tifapp/FitnessProject/README.md

 Second, download the Expo Go App on the Play Store/App Store, to test the application locally.

-- To use the app, you must scan the given QR code or link from the terminal using the Expo Go app.
+1. To use the app, you must scan the given QR code or link from the terminal using the Expo Go app.

+## Manually Testing the App

+- Use “`expo start`”/“`expo start --tunnel`”

+- Scan the QR code on your testing device or open the tunnel URL by clicking on the link

-- Afterwards, create a new user, or use the test account to enter sandbox mode
+- Create a new user, or use the test account to enter sandbox mode

   - [cse115bdevelopers@gmail.com](mailto:cse115bdevelopers@gmail.com)
   - cse115bdeveloper